pangenome/odgi/docs/rst/tutorials/exploratory_analysis.rst

 In this 1-Dimensional visualization:

-- The graph nodes are arranged from left to right, forming the ``pangenome sequence``.
+- the graph nodes are arranged from left to right, forming the ``pangenome sequence``;
-- The colored bars represent the the paths versus the ``pangenome sequences`` in a binary matrix.
+- the colored bars represent the the paths versus the ``pangenome sequences`` in a binary matrix;
-- The path names are visualized on the left.
+- the path names are visualized on the left;
-- The black lines under the paths are the links, which represent the graph topology.
+- the black lines under the paths are the links, which represent the graph topology.

 See :ref:`odgi viz` documentation for more information.